 The home office deduction is a tax deduction qualifying small business owners can claim if they use part of their home for business.
-You can only claim the portion of your home that you use for business, which is discussed later.
+Small business owners include:

 Taking the home office expense deductions reduces your tax liability, which could save you a significant amount of money.

 - You use the space regularly and exclusively for business: You use a specific portion of your home only for business.

-You can claim the home office tax deduction regardless of if you own or rent your home.
-According to the IRS, home is defined as a house, apartment, condo, mobile home, boat, or similar property.
+The IRS lets you claim the tax deduction regardless of if you own or rent your home.
+The IRS defines the following as a home:

 Some business owners decide which method to use based on which gives a better deduction.
 Learn more about each method below.